 I said, what more?
 She said, I have my soul

-I said, are you grateful?
+I said, are you content?
 She said, no-no

 It sounds funny?
 I doubt Otkur was going for funny.
 Witty, yes, funny, no. Maybe “no I’m not” would have been more accurate (as there are still two no’s), but I did not want to have to choose between “I’m” and “I am”.